Shriners Hospital for Children (Portland): History

 The Shriners announced plans for a hospital for crippled children in Portland in 1921.
 A site for the new hospital was selected in 1922 as a 10 acre parcel at NE Sandy Boulevard and NE 82nd Avenue.
 A groundbreaking ceremony was held on June 9, 1922, with construction then finishing in 1923.
+Landscape plantings were designed by Florence Holmes Gerke.

 The hospital opened its doors on January 15, 1924 as the Shriners Hospital for Crippled Children.
 The main focus of the hospital was orthopedics, primarily due to the crippling effects of polio.
 In 1948 to support the hospital, the local Shriners started the North South high school all-star Oregon Shrine Game, which later became the Les Schwab Bowl.
 This game continues to this day as the Oregon East-West All Star Game which occurs in August each year in Baker City, Ore.

 In 1978, the hospital announced it would move from the northeast Portland location to Marquam Hill in Southwest Portland, where it could better serve its patients.
 The new 40-bed facility was expected to cost $6.5 million, and state regulators approved the new facility later that year.
 Construction began on the project in August 1980, with the estimated costs rising to $10 million and expected completion in 1982.
 The building opened in May 1983 as a 39-bed hospital with 80610 ft2 that ended up costing $20 million.
 A research center was added in 1997, and that year the hospital dropped the crippled children portion of its name.

 Construction began in September 2008 to add a four-story extension of the hospital over the parking garage in a project expected to cost $70 million.
 That project added 73000 ft2, but reduced the number of beds to 29 as rooms were made private and space was made for more outpatient care.
 The addition opened in May 2010.
 In June 2014, the Gates Foundation gave the Portland Research Center at the hospital a grant of around $1 million.